bg196678/IS-Pareto/README.md

 ## References
 <a id="1">[1]</a>
 Schweidtmann, Artur M., Adam D. Clayton, Nicholas Holmes, Eric Bradford, Richard A. Bourne, and Alexei A. Lapkin.
 (November 15, 2018): 277–82.
+<a id="2">[2]</a>
+Ghysels et al. “TAMkin: A Versatile Package for Vibrational Analysis and Chemical Kinetics.”
+Journal of Chemical Information and Modeling 50, no. 9 (September 27, 2010): 1736–50